What to Know About Lamont's Inauguration, State of the State Address and Inaugural Ball

 - Guests are asked to arrive early and not to bring large bags.

-- Michael Bolton will perform “The Star-Spangled Banner” and a student group from the Ana Grace Academy of the Arts Elementary School in Bloomfield will also perform.
+- "The Voice" winner Javier Colon will perform “The Star-Spangled Banner” and a student group from the Ana Grace Academy of the Arts Elementary School in Bloomfield will also perform.

 - After the ceremony, there will be a 19-gun salute and military helicopter flyover from the Connecticut National Guard.